devbyray/devworld-2025-local-ai/presentation/slides.md

 ## Prompt
 ```
-Tell me the 3 most reasons things why I should use TypeScript.
-But also 3 reasons why I shouldn’t.
+ell me the 3 main reasons why I should use TypeScript, and also 3 reasons why I shouldn’t.
 ```

 ---